Bid awarded to construct Marshall aviation school complex at Yeager Airport

-Paramount’s $6.79 million bid proved to be the lowest from a field of six qualified contractors, whose bids were all within about $500,000 of the winning bid, according to Yeager’s Construction Committee Chairman, Allen Tackett.
+Paramount’s $6.79 million bid proved to be the lowest from a field of six qualified contractors, whose bids were all within about $500,000 of the winning bid, according to Yeager Construction Committee Chairman Allen Tackett.

 Construction should get underway in August, according to Nick Keller, Yeager Airport’s director, keeping the flight school on track to open for classes in the fall of 2021.